 - Calculate the final amount

 The ending balance is calculated as follow: (Beginning balance × 1.05) + (W2 compensation × 4%).
-This assumes that all employees are eligible and included in the calculation.
+This assumes that all employees are eligible and included in the calculation and the pay formula.

 So there you have it.
 The cash balance plan formula is spelled out in plain english.
 Don’t be intimidated.
 Setting up a plan may be a great business and retirement decision for you.